-This course helps students to understand the subject public administration; its meaning,
+This course helps students to understand the subject public administration; its meaning, importance and major approaches.
+It will also enable students to develop basic concepts in the discipline, principles of organization and personal administration.

-Definition, nature, scope and importance of Public Administration-Public Administration and
+Definition, nature, scope and importance of Public Administration-Public Administration and Private Administration

-Private Administration